Skip to content

 Bordeaux (30 km), Gironde

-Chateau Camiac's heated pool terrace sits within a Bordeaux vineyard estate that was fully renovated in 2024, meaning the pool infrastructure reflects current standards rather than decades-old construction.
+Chateau Camiac's heated pool terrace sits within a Bordeaux vineyard estate that was fully renovated in 2024, so the pool infrastructure reflects current standards rather than decades-old construction.
 The heated water addresses the Gironde's Atlantic-influenced climate, where mornings and evenings are cooler than in Mediterranean France, extending comfortable pool hours across the full day.
 The pool terrace connects to a palm-lined avenue, tennis court, and estate lake, creating a sequence of outdoor spaces where the pool is one node in a larger recreational landscape.

-The hotel-style operation with 20 rooms sleeping 49 and a bistronomic restaurant means poolside catering arrives at professional kitchen standards.
-No need to coordinate external suppliers for drinks, snacks, or full meals by the water.
+The hotel-style operation with 20 rooms sleeping 49 and a bistronomic restaurant means poolside catering arrives at professional kitchen standards, with no need to coordinate external suppliers for drinks, snacks, or full meals by the water.
 The 290-square-metre silhouette tent nearby provides a weather-proof reception space within easy walking distance of the pool, so the afternoon-to-evening transition stays fluid.
 Bordeaux is 30 km away for guest excursions, and the Entre-Deux-Mers wine country surrounding the estate gives morning walks through the vines a genuine terroir connection.

 Why We Love It